AdyGCode/SaaS-FED-Notes/session-05/S05-TailwindCSS-Intro.md

 ### Previewing

-Open Laragon, make sure that the Site Root is pointing at your `source/repos` folder, and then click Start All.
+#### Option 1: Using Vite

-Open a browser and visit: http://SaaS-Vanilla-MVC.test
+Open a browser and visit: http://localhost:5173

-What did you get?

 ## Creating the Template

-Create a new `index.php` file in the public folder.
+Create a new `index.php` file in the root folder.

 Make sure the top of the file reads similar to this: